 Her years of hard work and notable accomplishments earned her a scholarship at Northwestern University.
-Known as one of the top Division 1 fencing programs in the country, Mary embraced Northwestern Collegiate Athletics and in her first year celebrated a Midwest Conference Championship with her team.
-Junior year she was Captain of the Foil squad and then senior year, voted overall Team Captain and graduated All American.
+Known as one of the top Division 1 fencing programs in the country, Mary embraced Northwestern Collegiate Athletics and celebrated a Midwest Conference Championship with her team in her first year.
+She was Captain of the Foil squad during her junior year, was voted overall Team Captain during her senior year, and graduated All American.

 Mary is now co-owner of Swordplay LA and continues to inspire fencers who are looking to excel in the sport.

-Ryan is one of the Co-Owners and Foil Competition Instructors at Swordplay LA.
-He began his fencing career at this very club, taking his first foil lesson at the age of 15 from TJ Cencula (a former coach at the facility).
+Ryan began his fencing career at Swordplay LA, taking his first foil lesson at the age of 15 from TJ Cencula (a former coach at the facility).
 He continued training with TJ until he began fencing competitively, at which point he started training with Victor Cervantes, Sam Signorelli, and Brad Wilcox.

-Ryan competed regionally during high school and college, earning medals at local USFA-sponsored tournaments.
+Ryan competed locally during high school and college, earning medals at local USFA-sponsored tournaments.
 He also began coaching at Swordplay LA as soon as he graduated from high school.
-Many of his students grew into confident young adults and adept fencers, going on to win medals at in-house and regional USFA tournaments.
+Many of his students grew into confident young adults and adept fencers, going on to win medals at in-house and local USFA tournaments.

-When Ryan isn’t at Swordplay LA, he’s reading philosophy articles or books, playing video games, or spending time with his fiancé.
+When Ryan isn’t at Swordplay LA, he’s reading philosophy, enjoying a fantasy novel, playing video games, or spending time with his fiance.

 Sam Signorelli began fencing at San Diego State in 1981, and has been with Swordplay LA since 1996.
-He has competed and directed at all domestic event levels in all three weapon, and has been event armorer at all domestic event levels, as well as some international ones (in pentathlon).
+He has competed and directed at all domestic event levels in all three weapons, and has been an event armorer at all domestic levels, as well as some international ones (in pentathlon).

-In addition, he is Swordplay LA’s club armorer and in-house fencing equipment vendor.
+He primarily teaches sabre at Swordplay LA, but also teaches foil.
+He is also Swordplay LA’s club armorer and in-house fencing equipment vendor.

 Ben has been fencing for more than half of his life.
-He trained with the team at Halberstadt Fencing in San Francisco and competed in the National and junior Olympic circuit for eight years.
-In 2006 he was Pacific Coast Champion and has placed in the top 32 nationally.
+He trained with the team at Halberstadt Fencing in San Francisco and competed in the national and junior Olympic circuit for eight years.
+He was Pacific Coast Champion in 2006, and has placed in the top 32 nationally.

 Tyler has been part of the Swordplay LA family since 2009.
 His weapon of expertise is foil and he strives to be a tool that students can use to achieve their maximum potential in both mind and body.

-In his early years, his parents searched to find a sport that he could stick with.
-After trying football, baseball, and basketball, they finally landed on fencing.
-Fencing stuck with him because it offered a unique individual responsibility that other mainstream sports lacked.
-That element allowed him to focus and excel at his own rate, which is why he still fences almost a decade later.
+In his early years, his parents struggled to find a sport that he could stick with.
+After trying football, baseball, and basketball, they finally landed on fencing at Swordplay LA.
+Fencing stuck with him because it offered a unique element of individual responsibility that other mainstream sports lacked.
+That allowed him to focus and excel at his own rate, which is why he still fences almost a decade later.

 Outside of Swordplay LA, he dedicates most of his time to music.
 He plays guitar, bass, drums, keyboard, and vocals.
-He even composes/produces for multiple projects.
+He even composes and produces for multiple projects.
 He also conducts psychological research at Channel Islands University in Camarillo.